Answer: Phishing is ‘fishing’ for privacy-sensitive information.

-Phishing comprises any means of contact meant to steal confidential information.
-This happens via social media, fake emails, imitation websites and by phone.
-Frauds ‘fish’ for information about potential victims by sending emails, placing social media posts, sending text messages or by making urgent calls.
-Their objective is to gain access to your digital or physical possessions.
+Phishing is any form of contact to extract confidential information.
+This is done via social media, fake emails, counterfeit websites and by telephone.
+Fraudsters ‘fish’ for information from potential victims by sending emails, posting social media messages, sending text messages or calling you claiming some form of urgency.
+The goal is to gain access to digital or physical property.

-You can prevent phishing by using the tips below:
+You can prevent phishing with the following tips:

 - Secure yourself